claire-west/svstudio-manual/docs/ai-functions/ai-retakes.md

 ![Generating New Takes](../img/ai-functions/retakes-new.png)

-Pitch retakes will produce varying pitch curves, and can be used to fine tune note transitions and vibrato.
+Pitch retakes will produce varying pitch curves, and can be used to fine-tune note transitions and vibrato.

 By selecting different takes from the list you can see the pitch line change according to the selection.